amirmohammedkk/downsodify/README.md

 ## Overview

-downsodify is a tool designed to download Spotify tracks by searching for them on YouTube.
+Downsodify is a tool designed to download Spotify tracks by searching for them on YouTube.
 It is lightweight and supports cross-platform use.

 ## Features